 3. There is no justification for applying the actual malice standard to emotional distress claims outside the public arena (and little enough inside).
 The literal application of the actual malice standard offers no protection to the plaintiff claiming emotional injury from rhetorically hyperbolic speech.
 The victim of a libel can show that the statement was false.
 The victim of rhetorical hyperbole can prove or disprove nothing that will bring judicial redress.
 This may be the cost of doing business in the public arena, but there is no reason why a private plaintiff should be left defenseless against emotionally injurious speech that serves no valid communicative purpose.

 4. The availability of tort remedies for injurious speech is critical if private individuals are to peacefully exercise their own constitutional rights.
 The state has a substantial interest in protecting families’ “personal stake in honoring and mourning their dead” and in keeping the most intimate of moments from “unwarranted public exploitation.”
 Mr. Snyder should have the opportunity to show that WBC’s targeted picketing “was intended to cause him and his family substantial psychological distress,” not to disseminate a public message.
 Matthew Snyder died in service to his country, but the injuries that took his life left a legacy of trauma for his family.
 It is now the Supreme Court’s opportunity to decide whether our nation’s profound commitment to the contentious discussion of public issues is also a license for egregiously intrusive and injurious speech.

 Scholarly Commons Citation

 Shulman, Jeffrey, "Free Speech at What Cost?: Snyder v.
 Phelps and Speech-Based Tort Liability" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 425.
+425.